Based on Academy Award and Emmy-winning Barry Levinson's

 a singing and dancing version of Diner, set in 1959

 Baltimore, is now under development for Broadway.
-The is in its second round of preview performances at the
+The show's second round of preview performances at the

 show have yet been

 announcement of a Broadway opening was delayed indefinitely by

 the Schubert Organization, which is interested in Diner, because

 Schubert did not want it to compete with the current success of the

 show, Waitress, which has now closed.
 Or we may never see it!

 The story is about six high school pals who reunite just before the